sql-machine-learning/elasticdl/docs/designs/ps_design.md

 This document describes the design of a distributed parameter server for ElasticDL.

 ## Motivation
 Parameter server (PS) stores model parameters which are used by workers.
 Workers get model parameters from PS, compute gradients using different training data and send computed gradients to PS.
 PS iteratively updates these model parameters using gradients sent by workers.
-A PS based distributed training can use an arbitrary number of workers to support the scalability of training data size.
+A PS based distributed training system can use an arbitrary number of workers to support the scalability of training data size.

 We want to have one or more PS instances in each ElasticDL job.
 One reason is that models could be large and overrun the memory space of a single PS instance.
 In such case, we need to partition the model and store different partitions in different PS instances.
 Even if the model is not too big and fits in the memory of a single PS instance, we might still want to partition the model, as this distributes the model parameter communication from workers among PS instances.
 This also distributes the computation on PS such as parameter optimization.

-## PS Fault Tolerance
 ElasticDL is a Kubernetes-native fault-tolerable deep learning system.
 An ElasticDL distributed PS consists of multiple PS pods, with each PS pod as a PS instance.
 A PS pod stores a partition of model parameters.
 Workers need to get model parameters from all PS pods.
 A failed PS pod will interrupt the training.
 We can relaunch any failed PS pod and recover the corresponding model parameter partition to support PS fault tolerance.

+In the following sections, we will explain how to design the ElasticDL distributed PS with fault-tolerance, including how to [partition the model](#model-parameter-partition), [store model parameters](#model-parameter-storage), [access parameters from workers](#model-parameter-access-from-worker), [initialize parameters](#model-parameter-initialization), [update parameters from gradients](#model-parameter-update) and support [PS fault-tolerance](#ps-fault-tolerance).

+## Model Parameter Partition
-In ElasticDL, a master is responsible for creating PS pods and worker pods using Kubernetes APIs.
-The master launches PS pods with high priority and launches worker pods with low priority.
-The master also monitor PS and worker pods status.
-In case a PS pod fails, the master will relaunch it using Kubernetes APIs.
+For a distributed PS with *N* PS pods, each PS pod stores a model parameter partition.
+It is noticeable that Kubernetes may preempt some PS pods.
+In such a case, *N* might not be a constant.
+However, we can overcome this case by setting PS pods having higher priority than worker pods in a job.
+In case a PS pod is preempted, the master will relaunch it using Kubernetes APIs.
 Since PS pods have a higher priority than worker pods, if there are still some worker pods running, the relaunch will succeed by using either idle or preempted Kubernetes resources.
 If no worker pods left, ElasticDL has to wait for Kubernetes resources to continue the training.

-After the relaunch of a PS pod, the PS pod needs to recover its partition of model parameters.
-The model may contain one or more embedding layers with embedding tables as their parameters.
-If so, a minibatch of training data in a worker contains some embedding vectors, which is a subset of embedding tables.
-The worker pulls all non-embedding parameters and and only a subset of embedding tables from PS pods in the training.
-Thus, the PS pod can recover non-embedding parameters from workers but not embedding tables.

-In order to recover the embedding table partition in the relaunched PS pod, PS needs to replicate embedding tables.
-A PS pod can store its embedding table partition replicas in other PS pods.
-For example, assume there are *N* PS pods from *PS₀* to *PS<sub>N-1</sub>*, *PSᵢ* can stores its replica in *PS<sub>(i + 1) % N</sub>*.
-The relaunched PS pod  *PSᵢ* can recover its embedding table partition from its replica in  *PS<sub>(i + 1) % N</sub>*.

-In the following sections, we will explain the distributed PS design in detail, including how to [partition the model](#model-parameter-partition), [store model parameters](#model-parameter-storage), [access parameters from workers](#model-parameter-access-from-worker), [initialize parameters](#model-parameter-initialization), [update parameters from gradients](#model-parameter-update) and support PS fault-tolerance with [replicas](#embedding-replica).

-## Model Parameter Partition
-For a distributed PS with *N* PS pods, each PS pod stores a model parameter partition.
+Thus, we can assume that *N* is a constant number in ElasticDL.

+We consider two kinds of model parameters:

+1. non-embedding parameters, and
+1. embedding tables

-Theoretically, non-embedding tensors might have tremendous size and require partitioning.
+Theoretically, non-embedding parameters might have tremendous size and require partitioning.
 However, in practices, limited by the amount of GPU memory, researchers don't often define models depending on huge dense tensor parameters.
-Hence in this design, we don't partition non-embedding tensors; instead, we place each of them on a PS pod.
+Hence in this design, we don't partition non-embedding parameters; instead, we place each of them on a PS pod.

 For a non-embedding parameter, we select its PS pod *PSᵢ* using a hashing function *hash* and the parameter name *p_name*: